Chingu-cohorts/pmrok/README.md

 is time consuming and can be tedious.
 Luckily, there are many tools available that can help you focus on the results rather than just the steps.

-Since the problems you face fall into several categories:

 #### Meeting Planning

 Scheduling meetings in an organization like the Chingus is complicated by the